Change of Address Checklist: Who to Notify When Moving Home?

 - Vehicle breakdown cover

-Make sure to inform any educational institutions, work, and childcare about yoru change of address.
-Particularly for kids, it’s important that schools and childcare know where to find parents or guardians in case of an emergency while your employer will need to know your new address for payroll and tax purposes.
+When moving home, don't forget to inform any educational institutions, work, and childcare about your change of address.
+Particularly for kids, it’s important that schools and childcare know where to find parents or guardians in case of an emergency.
+You should also notify your employer about the change of address as they will need to know your new address for payroll & tax purposes.

 - Extracurricular programs or clubs

-Whether or not you’re changing doctors when moving house, you will need to inform your regular healthcare providers about your change of address to keep your records up to date.
+Even if you are not you’re changing doctors when moving home, you will need to inform your regular healthcare providers about your change of address to keep your records up to date and for managing any zoning related issues, such as distributing vaccines during a pandemic.

 - Private health insurance